Hormone4/Operations-on-Finite-Automata/README.md

 # Operations-on-Finite-Automata
 ## Project
 The goal of this project was to implemnt in python all the functions appliable on a finite automaton.<br>
 The folder contains 44 txt files each representing an automaton that you can test in the program.
-Each automaton also has an exexution trace file showing the output obtained after using the program so that you do not have to test each one of them.
+Each automaton also has an execution trace file showing the output obtained after using the program so that you do not have to test each one of them.
 ## Functions
 1. Read a finite automaton from a text file, then store it in memory
 2. Display it in the terminal